SKaustubh/react-by-me/README.md

-coding practise on react js
+coding practise on react js using vite blunder